EnterpriseDB/tpa/docs/src/postgresql.conf.md

   max_wal_senders: 32
 ```

-TPAexec splits the configuration up into multiple files.
+TPA splits the configuration up into multiple files.
 The two main
 files are `0000-tpa.conf` and `0001-tpa_restart.conf`.
 These contain
 settings that require a server reload or restart to change,
 respectively.
-During deployment, TPAexec will write any changes to the
+During deployment, TPA will write any changes to the
 correct file and reload or restart Postgres as required.

-TPAexec may use other files in certain circumstances (e.g., to configure
+TPA may use other files in certain circumstances (e.g., to configure
 optional extensions), but you do not ordinarily need to care where
 exactly a given parameter is set.